AVEVA/CONNECT-data-services-developer-docs/content/analytics/data-views/data-view-edit-data-fields.md

 ## To edit data field labels

 1. From the **Data Field Label** field, enter one or more tokens to use as a label.
-At the time of data view resolution, the labels resolve to values pulled from the data item.
+At the time of data view resolution, the labels resolve to values pulled from the data item (stream or asset).
 For more information on each available token, see [Data field labels](#data-field-labels).

 1. (Optional) Select the **Include UOM as a Column** checkbox.
 This option includes the unit of measure as a column in your data view.